agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-flaky-tests.md

 >> Consider a building with a few broken windows.
 If the windows are not repaired, the tendency is for vandals to break a few more windows.
 Eventually, they may even break into the building, and if it's unoccupied, perhaps become squatters or light fires inside.
 [Wikipedia](http://en.wikipedia.org/wiki/Broken_windows_theory)

-## Ensure you are seeing a flaky test
+## Identify a flaky test

 If simply running again a broken build suddenly fixes a previously failing test you got a "flaky test".
 But do not dismiss it just yet, take a few moments to examine the fail stack trace and the circumstances to get a glimpse of what went wrong.

-An example of this might be two CI builds using the same database and creating inconsistent states on each other test suite.
+An example of this might be two CI builds pointing to the same database and creating inconsistent states on each other tests.

-The solution might not always be quick or easy, so after you've spent the allocated time help the next team member that will face the flaky test by logging it.
+The solution might not always be quick or easy, so after you've spent the allocated time help the next team member that will likely have to face the flaky test by documenting it.

-## Log the flaky test
+## Document the flaky test

-Rather then asking your colleagues if anybody knows the CI fail you're seeing search it in your archives.
+Rather then asking your colleagues if they know the CI error you're seeing search it in your archives.
 I like to create github issues marked `flaky-test`

-If the failing test is in your archives add a comment with the build number it was spotted on
+If the failing test is already in your archives add a comment with the build number it was spotted on

 ![Comment the flaky test pointing to the CI failed build URL]({{ site.url }}assets{{ page.url }}add_comment_on_existing_flaky_test.png)